A User Guide for the RPNCalc Calculator

 mdBook

-This book was generated using mdBook. mdBook is a utility to create modern online books from Markdown files and it is fantastic.
-If you need to do something like this, mdBook is where you shoud look first in my humble opinion.
+This book was generated using mdBook. mdBook is a utility to create modern online books from Markdown files, and it is fantastic.
+If you need to do something like this, mdBook is where you should look first in my humble opinion.